 - What does a software architect do?

-- What does an ethical hacker do?
+- What does ethical hacker do?

 - What does a software tester do?

 The goal of this article is to give you an idea about what each specialist like programmer, software developer or software engineer does within the IT world.
 To show what their main tasks are, and what the differences and similarities are between them.
-We’d like to present you with a comprehensive summary that will clarify some commonly used expressions to those who are not yet familiar in this area.
+We’d like to present you with a comprehensive summary that will clarify some commonly used expressions to those who are not yet familiar with this area.

 It is important to emphasize that in many cases there are no clear lines drawn between individual roles, it can also depend on a given company, on expertise or on an order who has to perform what tasks exactly.